Over-The-Counter Medicines for Infants and Children

-OTC cough and cold medications should not be given to infants and small children without talking with your child's health care provider first.
+OTC cough and cold medicines should not be given to infants and small children without talking with your child's healthcare provider first.
 The FDA and American Academy of Pediatrics (AAP) recommend against giving them at all to infants and children under the age of 2 because of possible serious life-threatening side effects.

 Follow the directions for age and weight.
 If the recommended age is not your child's age, don't give the medicine.

 If no dose is given on the bottle or package for children under 12 years old, ask your healthcare provider or pharmacist if it is OK to give the medicine to your child.
 Ask how much you should give and when you should give it.